step-ponomarev/libshmipc/README.md

 At the core of the library is a circular buffer implemented over user-provided shared memory.
 This buffer enables:

-* Lock-free writes and reads
+* Low-contention atomic writes and reads with spin-lock synchronization
 * Atomic commit semantics
 * Efficient wraparound handling
 * Minimal memory overhead